-He was friends with Thom Gunn, a Movement poet (himself British, and openly gay) and took to heart Gunn's The Allegory of a Wolf Boy as his own.
+He was friends with Thom Gunn, a Movement poet (himself British, and openly gay) and took to heart Gunn's The Allegory of a Wolf Boy as his own (his middle name was suitably Wolf).
 It fits.
 Sacks was doctor by day and a young experimenter by night.

 Allegory of a Wolf Boy

 The causes are in Time; only their issue

 Is bodied in the flesh, the finite powers.

 And how to guess he hides in that firm tissue

 Seeds of division?
 At tennis and at tea